HY0831/finsight-financial-risk-dashboard/README.md

 - Processing financial data using Pandas and NumPy
 - Calculating return and volatility
 - Designing a dashboard using React and Recharts
+- Creating a multi-page React application using React Router
 - Creating a user risk profile questionnaire
 - Generating PDF reports using jsPDF
 - Using browser localStorage for recent search history
 - Refactoring React code into reusable components
 - Improving UI/UX design for dashboard-based applications
 - Structuring a GitHub portfolio project
+- Deploying frontend and backend services
 - Combining computer science and finance concepts in one project

 ## Disclaimer